 Now it’s time to get down.
 Do NOT go back down the way you came.
 The path down is peppered with spikes, uneven steps and wobbly and loose blocks.
 Not only that, but it is much harder on your body, especially your knees, to go down at the angle.

 Instead, take the Barr Trail down.
 This beautiful trail will feel like a piece of cake after what you just accomplished.
 Plus, after about half an hour down the trail, the downhill slope will be challenging enough on your legs.

 Some Bonus Tidbits

-- You can park at Iron Springs Melodrama for just $10.
+- For a closer start to the trail, you can park at Iron Springs Melodrama for just $10.